Getting Started with the RICOH Theta-Client-SDK using React Native and React Native Paper

 Import

-:- First, import
+PaperProvider:- First, import

-at the top of yourApp.tsx
+PaperProviderat the top of yourApp.tsxfile.

-import React from 'react'; import { Provider as PaperProvider } from 'react-native-paper'; import { NavigationContainer } from '@react-navigation/native'; import { createStackNavigator } from '@react-navigation/stack'; import MainMenu from './MainMenu'; import TakePhoto from './TakePhoto'; import ListPhotos from './ListPhotos'; import PhotoSphere from './PhotoSphere' // ... following code
+import React from 'react'; import { Provider as PaperProvider } from 'react-native-paper'; import { NavigationContainer } from '@react-navigation/native'; import { createStackNavigator } from '@react-navigation/stack'; import MainMenu from './MainMenu'; import TakePhoto from './TakePhoto'; import ListPhotos from './ListPhotos'; import PhotoSphere from './PhotoSphere' // ... following code - First, import

 -